DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 discovering holes in existent technologies and projecting potential change through those holes.”[^09LiChina_21] The wall generates those holes through missing links, blocked contents, and error messages.
-And that is where counterprotocols­­ —the wall-crossing tactics— emerge and exploit, politicizing our mundane technological life of searching, browsing, and networking.
+And that is where counterprotocols­­ — the wall-crossing tactics — emerge and exploit, politicizing our mundane technological life of searching, browsing, and networking.